Olive305/Data-Science-Group-4/README.md

 - `web_interface_dashboard` contains the code for the final dashboard
 - `legacy` contains code no longer in use

-## Using the Pipenv environment (currently not up to date pease use the alternative way explained below
+## Using the Pipenv environment (currently not up to date please use the alternative way explained below)

 - For not needing to install all dependencies manually
 - First run `pipenv install`